Manipulative Tactics as a form of Domestic Abuse

-- One central tactic that domestic abusers will use is to isolate you from loved ones and external relationships in your life so they are your sole influence and the only voice in your head other than your own.
-When there are fewer perspectives providing you information about what is occurring, you will be easier to control.
+- Domestic abusers will use one central tactic to isolate you from loved ones and external relationships in your life, so they are your sole influence and the only voice in your head other than your own.
+When fewer perspectives are providing you information about what is occurring, you will be easier to control.
 If a spouse keeps you from working, offering you an allowance to keep you in the home, this is also intended to isolate you from the empowerment of income-generation and external influence and is a form of domestic abuse.

 - Everyone wants to feel belonging.
 As such, an abuser will tell you and show you that you are not worthy of their love, separating you from your own self-love and self-loyalty.
-Subtly or explicitly, they will put you down, making you question yourself and tricking you into believing that you have to change to merit another’s love.
+They will subtly or explicitly put you down, making you question yourself and tricking you into believing that you have to change to merit another’s love.

-- Gaslighting is a subtle and dangerous form of mental abuse in which one person uses manipulative tactics to convince the other person that they cannot trust themselves, making them completely controllable by their abuser.
+- Gaslighting is a subtle and dangerous form of mental abuse.
+One person uses manipulative tactics to convince the other person that they cannot trust themselves, making them completely controllable by their abuser.
 Some forms of gaslighting are lying, blame, projection, and insincere generosity.
-The use of these tactics drive a victim into self-doubt, a state at which they can be much more easily controlled.
+The use of these tactics drives a victim into self-doubt, a state at which they can be much more easily controlled.

 - A partner who threatens revenge if you leave is engaging in abuse.
-These threats that create a sense of being trapped, whether it be emotionally or physically, are domestic violence.
+These threats that create a sense of being trapped, whether emotionally or physically, are domestic violence.

 Getting out of a manipulative relationship

-If you feel you are in a subtly or overtly abusive relationship, there are steps you can take to get out.
+If you feel you are in a subtly or overtly abusive relationship, you can take steps to get out.

 - Spend time daily participating in self-development practices such as listening to self-help podcasts, practicing affirmations, meditating, or practicing yoga.
-An abuser will cut down your self-esteem in order to keep you on a tight leash, and in order to break this cycle of mental and emotional control, you must have another influence reminding you of your inherent worth.
+An abuser will cut down your self-esteem to keep you on a tight leash and break this cycle of mental and emotional control; you must have another influence reminding you of your inherent worth.